jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

     $ ruby file.rb
     ```

-One convention to note: when commands are shown with a `$` preceding them (like above), that means they are meant to be run at the command line.
+One convention to note: lines that start with a `$` (like above) means they are commands, intended to be run at the command line.
+Lines that start with `#` are comments, just there as helpful info.

 Give these resources a try to learn the basics of programming in Ruby: